SystemJargon/pi-hole/dynamic-big-list/README.md

 A date and time stamp should be added to the list/s at the top to show, "last updated" or likewise.

-Currently I have the mentioned lists to automatically update everdaaya at 12pm NZST, which is 1am UTC time.
+Currently I have the mentioned lists to automatically update everday at 12pm NZST, which is 1am UTC time.

 ----